ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/grampae/CVE-2019-16889-poc](https://github.com/grampae/CVE-2019-16889-poc) :  ![starts](https://img.shields.io/github/stars/grampae/CVE-2019-16889-poc.svg) ![forks](https://img.shields.io/github/forks/grampae/CVE-2019-16889-poc.svg)

 ## CVE-2019-16784
- In PyInstaller before version 3.6, only on Windows, a local privilege escalation vulnerability is present in this particular case: If a software using PyInstaller in &quot;onefile&quot; mode is launched by a privileged user (at least more than the current one) which have his &quot;TempPath&quot; resolving to a world writable directory.
+ In PyInstaller before version 3.6, only on Windows, a local privilege escalation vulnerability is present in this particular case: If a software using PyInstaller in "onefile" mode is launched by a privileged user (at least more than the current one) which have his "TempPath" resolving to a world writable directory.
 This is the case for example if the software is launched as a service or as a scheduled task using a system account (TempPath will be C:\Windows\Temp).
 In order to be exploitable the software has to be (re)started after the attacker launch the exploit program, so for a service launched at startup, a service restart is needed (e.g. after a crash or an upgrade).